wonderbird/malimo/README.md

 ## Motivation

-During online talks and workshops I take notes containing many screenshots.
-I would like to move these screenshots into a separate folder, so that I can share them later.
+During online conferences and workshops I take notes in markdown format using [Obsidian.md](https://obsidian.md).
+As a result I have a folder with many screenshots from different talks in the evening.

+The Markdown Linked Images Mover "`malimo`" moves all images addressed by a markdown file into a separate folder.

+This way I can separate screenshots by topic at the end of a conference or workshop day.

 ## Development and Support Status